belindadunu/deployment3/README.md

     - Add staging environment for pre-production testing, if not already enabled

-    - By adding checks and testing, we can prevent production outages caused by new code.
+    - By adding checks and testing, we can prevent production outages caused by new code

     - Use tools like DataDog to monitor our systems and alert us immediately of any outages